Zachary-P-Newby/Python/data_structure_tutorials/welcome.md

 # Welcome!

+## Note to Intructor:
+I reviewed the course materials and used them as reference for creating my lessons.
+I tried to make my own versions of the linked list and tree from memory for the practice files, but I did view and borrow snippets from the course files to complete.
+(Bits of code, doc strings, etc. I figured it would be alright for the practice files since they are not required, but made s)

 This is the **Zach Newby Data Structure tutorial series!** Here you will find tutorials on **three** data structures commonly used in programming.

 1. [Stacks](https://github.com/Zachary-P-Newby/Python/blob/Programming-With-Data-Structures-Fall-2023/data_structure_tutorials/stacks.md)